-The Master of Education (M.Ed.) in Special Education - Inclusive Practices program is a non-licensure program offering a master's degree with an emphasis in special education.
-This program builds strong connections between theory and practice through quality online instruction paired with practical experiences.
-Candidates gain a strong foundation in teaching in inclusive settings and content knowledge from experts in the field of education.
+The Master of Education (M.Ed.) in Special Education program is a program offering a master's degree with an emphasis and/or endorsement in special education.
+This program builds strong connections between theory and practice through quality online instruction paired with practical application.
+Candidates gain a strong foundation in Special Education content knowledge from experienced experts in the field of education.
 Concordia Nebraska faculty members actively engage in the practice of educating students with disabilities, implementation of educational policy and research collaboration; this vital knowledge is embedded throughout the program.
-In the Concordia Nebraska M.Ed. in Special Education - Inclusive Practices program, candidates take a sequence of courses in Special Education and related areas.
-This cohort format (i.e., a small group that takes the same classes at the same time) fosters life-long professional relationships and offers invaluable peer support.
 Guidance from Concordia Nebraska faculty provides candidates with the framework and support they need to be successful in today's rapidly evolving inclusive educational environment.
-Designated Special Education courses will include 5 hours of direct contact with children with disabilities and 5 hours of observation.
+Four designated Special Education courses will include 5 hours of observing children with disabilities.

 Candidates seeking a Nebraska endorsement will need to specify their endorsement (i.e., K-6 Subject or 7-12 Subject or K-12 Field).
-This determines the focus of their studies, and must be declared prior to the program start.
-Candidates pursuing a K-6 Subject or 7-12 Subject endorsement must complete 42 hours of coursework meeting the Nebraska requirements for a Special Education endorsement.
+This determines the focus of their studies and must be declared prior to the program start.
+Candidates pursuing a K-6 Subject, or 7-12 Subject endorsement must complete 42 hours of coursework meeting the Nebraska requirements for a Special Education endorsement.
 Candidates seeking a K-12 Field endorsement will complete 51 hours of coursework, thus meeting the requirements for this endorsement.